 Japan is a stunning country, with way too many cities worth your time.
-While Tokyo might be the first choice for many people, there are some advantages to staying in the southern part of the country.
+While Tokyo might be the first choice for many people, even solo travelers, there are some advantages to staying in the southern part of the country.
 Kyoto and Osaka are generally the two most popular choices in the area, and we’re here to help you decide between the two!

 Both cities are amazing, and have so much to offer.
 But they are also very different cities, and your entire experience in Japan will heavily depend on where you chose to stay.
 Is it the vibrant and colourful city with a wild nightlife?
 Or the more traditional and conservative one, with geisha walking around the streets and a temple in sight wherever you look?

 Read more about Osaka and Kyoto in this detailed guide, and you will easily figure out which city is a better fit for you.
 Oh, and be sure to check this travel packing list before you leave, because having forgotten something you love to wear is always worth avoiding!